utshomax/postman-docs/src/pages/docs/publishing-your-api/authoring-your-documentation.md

 ## Writing documentation with Postbot

 Postbot can write documentation for your requests.
-Use Postbot to automatically add descriptions, including request parameters and responses examples to your requests.
+Use Postbot to automatically add descriptions, including request parameters and response examples to your requests.

 To write request docs with Postbot, do the following: